folbricht/desync/README.md

 #### Pruning

 `desync prune` deletes the manifests of all chunks not referenced by the given indexes.
-Only tags that parse as chunk IDs are considered.
+Only tags that parse as chunk IDs are considered, and of those only manifests with the desync chunk artifact type are deleted, so an unrelated artifact tagged with a chunk-ID-shaped hex string is safe.
 Reclaiming the space held by the then-unreferenced blobs is left to the registry's own garbage collection.
 Manifest deletion is not supported by every registry: the distribution registry requires it to be enabled with `REGISTRY_STORAGE_DELETE_ENABLED=true`, and ghcr.io only supports deletion through the GitHub Packages API, not the registry API — for ghcr.io, use a cleanup action for untagged/unwanted versions instead.

 #### Examples